Language Navigation Component

 The Language Navigation Component provides a language/country navigation for a site, so that visitors can navigate to the same page in a different locale.

 Websites are often provided in multiple languages for different regions.
 The language navigation component allows a visitor to view the same page in different languages/locales.
 So if you are a reader on the Swiss German version of the website, you can easily switch to the US English version of the same page.
-The Language Navigation component handles understanding the site language stucture and finds the corresponding page autoamtically.
+The Language Navigation component handles understanding the site language structure and finds the corresponding page automatically.